Minimax Analysis for Inverse Risk in Nonparametric Planer Invertible Regression: Abstract

 \section{Abstract}

 We study a minimax risk of estimating inverse functions on a plane, while keeping an estimator is also invertible.
 Learning invertibility from data and exploiting an invertible estimator are used in many domains, such as statistics, econometrics, and machine learning.
-Although the consistency and universality of invertible estimators have been well investigated, analysis on the efficiency of these methods is still under development.
+Although the consistency and universality of invertible estimators have been well investigated, analysis of the efficiency of these methods is still under development.
 In this study, we study a minimax risk for estimating invertible bi-Lipschitz functions on a square in a $2$-dimensional plane.
-We first introduce an inverse $L^2$-risk to evaluate an estimator which preserves invertibility.
-Then, we derive lower and upper rates for a minimax inverse risk by exploiting a representation of invertible functions using level-sets.
-To obtain an upper bound, we develop an estimator asymptotically almost everywhere invertible, whose risk attains the derived minimax lower rate up to logarithmic factors.
-The derived minimax rate corresponds to that of the non-invertible bi-Lipschitz function, which rejects the expectation of whether invertibility improves the minimax rate, similar to other shape constraints.
+We first introduce two types of $L^2$-risks to evaluate an estimator which preserves invertibility.
+Then, we derive lower and upper rates for minimax values for the risks associated with inverse functions.
+For the derivation, we exploit a representation of invertible functions using level-sets.
+Specifically, to obtain the upper rate, we develop an estimator asymptotically almost everywhere invertible, whose risk attains the derived minimax lower rate up to logarithmic factors.
+The derived minimax rate corresponds to that of the non-invertible bi-Lipschitz function, which shows that the invertibility does not reduce the complexity of the estimation problem in terms of the rate.

 \textit{Keywords:} Multidimensional Invertible Regression, Minimax Optimality.